 What You Do:

 - Pick a theme for the paper quilt collage.
-This should be something of interest that is meaningful in your child’s life.
+It should be something of interest that is meaningful in your child’s life.
 For example, if your daughter loves dinosaurs, create a dinosaur quilt collage.

 - Cut the construction paper into squares.
 The size will depend on how small or large the backing cardboard is.
 Make sure that each square is large enough to accommodate one drawing or word.